aws-samples/aws-waf-classic-workshop/README.md

 > Warning: This project is currently being developed and the code shouldn't be used in production.

+## Introduction

+The goal of this workshop is to introduce the AWS Web Application Firewall (WAF) and the WAF Security Automations Solution.

+The AWS Web Application Firewall (WAF) enables customers to create rules to block common attack patterns, administered via APIs.
+The Security Automation Solution extends WAF by deploying a set of preconfigured rules to protect applications.
+These rules can be customised for your application.

-# Prerequisites
+## Prerequisites

+To complete this workshop you will require the following:
+* An AWS Account.
-To deploy the application you will require an AWS account.
-If you don’t already have an AWS account, create one at <https://aws.amazon.com> by following the on-screen instructions.
-Your access to the AWS account must have IAM permissions to launch AWS CloudFormation templates that create IAM roles.
+    * If you don’t already have an AWS account, create one at <https://aws.amazon.com> by following the on-screen instructions
+* Your access to the AWS account must have IAM permissions to launch AWS CloudFormation templates that create IAM roles.

 ### [Step 0 - Deploy the Cloudformation Stacks](docs/step-0.md)
 ### [Step 1 - Getting Started with AWS WAF Security Automations Solution](docs/step-1.md)